bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>1.
 Physical Tags:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Physical tags are used to indicate how a particular character is to be formatted.
-Any physical style tag may contain any item allowed in text, including conventional text, images, line breaks, etc.
+<p>Physical tags are used to indicate how a particular character is to be formatted.
+Any
+physical style tag may contain any item allowed in text, including conventional text, images, line breaks, etc.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h4>Example:</h4>
+<h5>Example:</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 |Tags      | Description                                                      |